Nadil-Dulran/selelenium_test/README.md

-# Running tests & CI locally
+# Running Selenium + TestNG tests & CI locally

 This project runs Selenium + TestNG tests under Maven.
 The repository includes a GitHub Actions workflow (`.github/workflows/ci.yml`) that runs tests on `ubuntu-latest`, wraps the test run with Xvfb so Chrome can run in CI, and uploads debug artifacts produced by tests (HTML DOM dumps + screenshots) from `target/surefire-reports/test-debug`.